Ashley Horace Thorndike

+Ashley Horace Thorndike (December 26, 1871 – April 17, 1933) was an American educator and expert on William Shakespeare.

+Early life

-Ashley Horace Thorndike (1871 – April 17, 1933) was an American educator and expert on William Shakespeare.
-He was the son of a clergyman Edward R Thorndike, and the brother of Lynn Thorndike, an American historian of medieval science and alchemy, and Edward Lee Thorndike known for being the father of modern educational psychology.
+Thorndike was born in Houlton, Maine on December 26, 1871.
+He was the son of a clergyman Edward R Thorndike, and the brother of Lynn Thorndike, an American historian of medieval science and alchemy, and Edward Lee Thorndike, known for being the father of modern educational psychology.

+He graduated from Wesleyan University in 1893 followed by a masters degree from Harvard University in 1896 and a PhD in 1898.

+Career

-He taught at Columbia University and wrote several notable textbooks, including Facts about Shakespeare (as coauthor), Tragedy, and English Comedy.
+Before coming to Columbia University, he was a principal at Smith Academy in Hatfield, Massachusetts, and was an instructor at Boston University, Western Reserve University, and Northwestern University, where he was a professor of English from 1902 to 1906.
+At Columbia, he taught and wrote several notable textbooks, including Facts about Shakespeare (as coauthor), Tragedy, and English Comedy.
 He died of a heart attack in Manhattan as he was walking home from a club dinner.
 He was the brother of the medieval historian Lynn Thorndike.
 He introduced the term "revenge tragedy" in 1900 to label a class of plays written in the late Elizabethan and early Jacobean eras.

 In 1927 he delivered the British Academy's Shakespeare Lecture.

+Personal life

+In 1899, Thorndike married Annette Marian Lowell of Hatfield, Massachusetts.
+They lived at 4643 Waldo Avenue in Riverdale, Bronx, where he had the New York architectural firm of Davis, McGrath & Kiessling design his home.

+After collapsing at Madison Avenue and 41st Street while on his way home from a dinner in the Fraternity Clubs Building two blocks away, he died in a cab en route to Bellevue Hospital on April 17, 1933.
+His widow lived until 1959.